-- 1. Class attendance and participation (online/offline, individually assessed 10%) - 2.
-In-class guizzes (8-10 short guizzes, individually assessed 30%) - 3.
-Assignments (4-5 online assignments, individually assessed 30%) - 4.
-Open-book exam (1 online exam-tentative, individually assessed 30%)
+- 1. Class attendance and participation (individually assessed 10%) - 2.
+In-class short quizzes (individually assessed 30%) - 3.
+Assignments (individually assessed 30%) - 4.
+Final exam (individually assessed 30%)

 Attendance policy

 You should attend class regularly and participate in class discussion.
 Poor attendance will have a negative impact on your performance, slow down the class pace, and consequently negatively impact other students' learning.
 In past experience, students who didn't do well in this course were those that routinely missed lectures.